Should TV Drug Ads Be Forced To Include A Price? Trump's Team Says Yes

 Health and Human Services Secretary Alex Azar, in a nod to an industry proposal announced earlier in the day, said voluntary moves are not enough.

-"We will not wait for an industry, with so many conflicting and perverse incentives, to reform itself," Azar told the audience gathered at the National Academy of Sciences in Washington, D.C.
+"We will not wait for an industry, with so many conflicting and perverse incentives, to reform itself," Azar told the audience gathered at the National Academy of Science, Engineering and Medicine in Washington, D.C.

 Still, critics point out that, even if approved, the proposed rule includes no strong mechanism for forcing the companies to comply.
 Rather, enforcement would depend on shaming: Federal regulators would post a list of companies that violate the rule.
 Enforcement would also depend on the private sector to police itself with litigation.